 Southern Vermont is my home.
 The back roads, mountains, and valleys around Bennington are where I learned to take photos and fell in love with landscape photography.

 When I visit a new place, the first thought that crosses my mind is, “Where can I get a good cup of coffee?”
 My second thought is usually, “Where can I capture the beauty of this place with my camera?”
-I may cover that first question in another post, but for now, let’s talk about the best places to take fall foliage photos in southern Vermont.
+I may cover that first question in another post, but for now, let’s talk about the best places to take fall foliage photos in Southwestern Vermont.

 These are some of my favorite spots to take fall foliage photos in Vermont, but they’re great spots for landscape photography in every season, not just fall!
+Ready to dig a little deeper into Vermont fall foliage photography?
+Here are some destinations you won’t want to miss!

-Woodford, Vermont: Green Mountains Turned to Gold
+Woodford, Vermont: the Green Mountains Turned to Gold

 Woodford State Park, Woodford, VT